UNESCO Sites in Italy: Exploring Italy’s World Heritage

 • What makes them special:

-• Originating in the Middle Ages to expand living space, they now shape the city’s urban form
+• Originating in the Middle Ages to expand living space, they now shape the city’s urban form as they provide shelter from the sun and rain, connecting churches, universities, and homes.

 Early Christian Monuments of Ravenna